Adam-Wuth/Amazon_Reviews_NLP/README.md

 2. Link to final github: https://github.com/Adam-Wuth/Amazon_Reviews_NLP.git<br/>
 3. Link to Google Drive containing additional resources:https://drive.google.com/drive/folders/1guIdize8FzOsx_XGgixzWrsdJZ_BJPZs?usp=sharing<br/>
 ## Future Steps
-An obvious first future step would be to get more computing power/time so we can really see the upper bound of the distillbert model.<br/>
+An obvious first future step would be to get more computing power/time so we can really see the upper bound of the distilbert model.<br/>

 A second future step would be cleaning the dataset better to try and have more distinct differences between 2-3-4<br/>